vg11072001/natural-language-processing/Transformer And Bert Implementation/Readme.md

 #### Step 1: Install Transformer.
 #### Step 2: Call the pretrained model.
 #### Step 3: Call the tokenizer of that particular pretrained model.
 #### Step 4: Convert these encoding into Dataset objects.
-(Diiferent objects of dataset for tensorflow and pytorch)
+(Different objects of dataset for tensorflow and pytorch)

 ### First